metapolator/metapolator/installation.md

 Metapolator Installation
 ========================

-# Using Vagrant

-To use the Vagrant box:
+The simplest and recommended method is to use the Vagrant box:

 ```
 vagrant init metapolator/bleeding-edge